-The Americans with Disabilities Act essentially requires three things for a dog to be a service dog.
+The main law in the United States that governs service dog use, the Americans with Disabilities Act, essentially requires three things for a dog to be a service dog.
 First, the person helped must have a life-limiting disability.
-Second, the dog must be trained to recognize and respond to the handler’s disability by doing either work or tasks.
+Second, the dog must be trained to recognize and respond to the handler’s disability in a helpful way by doing either work or tasks.
 Third, the dog must not cause a disruption in public, otherwise the dog can be legally excluded.
-Service dogs must be both housebroken and leashed (except when the dog needs to be off-leash to provide disability-related work or tasks).

 For more information on a basic level, see the Department of Justice’s three-page overview of service animals based on their 2010 updates to the ADA regulations:

 Those interested in the regulations themselves can see the definition of “service animal” in the Code of Federal Regulations (CFR) Title 28, Part 35, §35.104, by scrolling down to that term on the following page:

 An emotional support animal (ESA) is a pet that provides disability-relieving emotional support to an individual, but is not necessarily trained to do so.
 Since ESAs are not service dogs, service dog laws do not allow emotional support animals (ESAs) to go out in public to places dogs are normally prohibited.